Recommendations for designing and creating a monitoring system

 Workload data

-Use the out of the box integration with Application Insights to collect data.
+Use the out-of-the-box integration with Application Insights to collect data.
 After Application Insights is enabled, you can get clear visibility into important events, both in real time and historically.

-Application logs support the end-to-end application lifecycle.
+Application logs support the end-to-end application life cycle.
 Logging is essential to understanding how the application operates in various environments, which events occur, and the conditions under which they occur.

 We recommend that you collect application logs and events across all major environments.
 Separate the data between environments as much as possible by using different data stores for each environment, if doing so is practical.
 Use filters to ensure that noncritical environments don't complicate the interpretation of production logs.
 Finally, corresponding log entries across the application should capture a correlation ID for their respective transactions.